theJYC/LinkInABit/README.md

 ### HTML/CSS & Bootstrap

-Bootstrap as a CSS framework was utilised for its ease of responsive UI development.
+Bootstrap, as a CSS framework, was utilised for its ease of responsive UI development.

 ### React.js

 React Router and Context API were utilised for routing and state management, respectively.

+### chrome.storage API

+In order to make the stored data versatile and